CJepps/Milestone-One/README.md

  #### Typography
  - Roboto is used as the main font with sans-serif as the fallback in case this is not loaded correctly.
 I have also used Audiowide to style the logo and sub-headings on the page.
  #### Imagery
  - I have chosen to use a fullscreen hero image of myself djing to grab the attention of users.
-It is the first thing they see when entering the website and it immediately lets the user know that they are on a DJ page.
-In the about me section, i have chosen to include a profile image of myself to make the page more personal.
+It is the first thing they see when entering the website and it immediately lets the user know that they are on a DJs page.
+In the about me section, I have chosen to include a profile image of myself to make the page more personal.

  - In the bookings section i have chosen to use a colourful background image to highlight this section.
 This is one of the most important sections on the site as it should provide business to myself as a DJ.